solomon-211/frontend-web-dev-summative-solomonleek/README.md

 ### Edge Cases Tested

-Empty or whitespace-only inputs rejected.
+Empty or whitespaces for trailing and leading whitespaces on the task title, but not on the search task.
 Duplicate /\b(\w+)\s+\1\b/i task titles prevented.

-Regex ensures invalid characters (@, #, $, %) are blocked.
+Regex ensures invalid characters (@, #, $, %) are blocked except hypens on the tag addings, and task titles.

 ### Keyboard Map
 Shortcut	Action